-The SAS programming suite of products is commonly used throughout the industry for making sense of the vast amount of data that is available today and for turning that data into actionable items for an organization.
+The SAS programming suite of products is commonly used throughout the industry for analyzing the vast amount of data that are available today and for turning that data into actionable items for an organization.
 Through the creation of SAS programs of varying complexity, students will solve common data analysis problems and learn the general programming conventions of SAS along with the data management and reporting utilities of the basic SAS product.
-This course will also provide students with an overview of the wide array of SAS data analytics products and their use within various industries.

 This course covers the use of SQL within an Oracle Database Environment.
 Students will learn to retrieve, restrict, sort, report, and display data using SQL statements.
 Topics also include writing sub-queries, manipulating data, creating and managing tables, and working with schema objects.
 Students will gain hands-on experience in a functional Oracle database environment.

 Free Elective Credits: 24

 Total Credits: 120

 Tuition rates for SNHU's online degree programs are among the lowest in the nation.
 We offer financial aid packages to those who qualify, plus a 30 percent tuition discount for active-duty service members and their spouses.